Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Consuming alcohol during pregnancy puts a developing baby at risk.
 Any exposure to alcohol during pregnancy increases the risk of cognitive, physical, and behavioral issues after birth.

-Understanding the root of AUD and simultaneously treating other conditions or mental health issues is essential to the success of recovery.
+Understanding AUD’s roots and treating other conditions or mental health issues is essential to successful recovery.
 It’s also important to have the support of family and friends during treatment and recovery.

 In this article